The Best Los Angeles Restaurants for a Multisensory Experience — 8 Bookings Every Interior Obsessed Will Regret not Securing This Year

 (Image credit: Mírate.
 Design: Adean Studios)

 I have said it before and I'll say it again.
 Every city of culture is only bound to develop a tantalizing, worldly gastronomic scene.
-It's like gravity on Earth: just like we're pulled toward the ground by the planet, which keeps us closer together, artistically vibrant metropolises attract the best, and most diverse, culinary traditions to their bustling streets.
-Situated only some 136 miles away from Tijuana, Mexico, and home to residents from an estimated 130 countries, The City of Angels is no exception.
+It's like gravity on Earth: just like we're pulled toward the ground by the planet, which keeps us closer together, artistically vibrant metropolises attract the best, and most diverse, culinary traditions to their bustling streets, making them yet another manifestation of the countless human stories that merge into one within their densely populated fabric.
+Situated only some 136 miles away from Tijuana, Mexico, and home to residents from an estimated 130 countries, The City of Angels is, of course, no exception.
 So what are the best Los Angeles restaurants, and what makes them stand out to us from the crowd?
 Well, have a seat.

 1. Mírate